 The points awarded from each exam component were combined to establish the exam's total possible points.
-All three components must be passed by the candidate to pass the exam overall.
-Candidates, who possessed sufficient qualifying experience and successfully passed both the written and simulator components were placed on a list, ranked according to the total points earned.
+The first three components must be passed by the candidate to pass the exam overall.
+All four components were used to establish the final list of candidates.
+Candidates, who possessed sufficient qualifying experience and successfully passed the written and simulator components had their scores on all four components combined to determine their final rank order.
+The final scaled scores from all four components were added and candidates were ranked according to the total points earned.
 This allows the commission to select individuals who scored the highest first into the Trainee Program, until the Board has exhausted the list of candidates.
 The list was presented in a separate report to the BOPC.